The International Conference on Ocean Energy (ICOE) welcomes participants from all over the world!

 Some, but not all Visa applicants must have an interview.
 Attendees from some countries, such as Mexico, must schedule an interview with their local U.S. Embassy or Consulate.

 It is advised that you provide the following information at your interview:

-- Your entire trip itinerary, including travel to any countries other than the United States.
+- Your entire trip itinerary, including travel to any country other than the United States.
 (If completion of travel plans is contingent upon early approval of the Visa application, specify this at the time of the application.)

 - Proof of scientific status.

 - Evidence that you are intending to return to your country of residence.
 This includes items such as:

 - Family ties in the current country of residence.

 - An employment contract or statement from employer showing that position will continue after the dates of the meeting.

 Some consulates may have backlogs in scheduling Visa interviews so applicants should first contact the consulate to find out how long the wait is for an interview.
 More information is available at Visa Wait Times – for Interview Appointments and Processing.